jhschier/ProjectCurrencyConvert/README.md

 ex.

-BTC to ETH & GBP
+BTC to ETH & GBP;
-ETH to BTC & GBP
+ETH to BTC & GBP;
-BRL to BTC & ETH
+BRL to BTC & ETH;
-USD to BTC & ETH
+USD to BTC & ETH;
-EUR to BTC & ETH
+EUR to BTC & ETH;
 EUR TO BTC & ETH